Johann-Wolfgang-von-Goethe-Gymnasium: The GAPP

 Since 1999 the Johann-Wolfgang-von-Goethe-Gymnasium has taken part in the German American Partnership Program (GAPP).
 The GAPP supports long-term school partnerships between schools in the United States of America and Germany.

 The first partner school of the Johann-Wolfgang-von-Goethe-Gymnasium was the Mt.
 Spokane High School in Mead, Washington.
 The Partnership ended in 2005.

 In 2006, the Johann-Wolfgang-von-Goethe-Gymnasium began its partnership with the Fargo North High School in Fargo, North Dakota.

 Between the two schools students exchanges of small student groups take place regularly every other year.
 Since the beginning of the partnership four visits and four return visits have taken already place.

 The exchanges are about four weeks long.
 During the first three weeks the exchange students stay in host families and have to attend classes at the partner school.
 The remaining days the students and their accompanying teachers spend in a big city like New York City or Chicago.

 Alumnus

 After 12th grade, students graduate from high school and receive their diplomas at a ceremony.
-Since the school became a secondary school in 1996, Johann-Wolfgang-von-Goethe high school had 14 students with an average of 1.0:
+Since the school became a secondary school in 1992, the Johann-Wolfgang-von-Goethe-Gymnasium had 14 students with an average of 1.0: